Simulation framework

 vanleer

-The van Leer limiter; an intermediate between the minmod and mc limiters
+The van Leer limiter.
+An intermediate between the minmod and MC limiters.

 mc

-Monotonized central; the most aggressive limiter, takes the central slope unless the slopes are very different
+Monotonized central (MC).
+The most aggressive limiter, takes the central slope unless

 Riemann solvers